The Week That Was

 Mirror Test: Where Frameworks Converge and Diverge

-Convergence (high signal): Dugin, Technate, and realist frameworks all predict Russia benefits from the Iran war’s continuation, regardless of the mechanism.
-Dugin prescribes it.
-Technate predicts the US doesn’t care because it’s extracting itself.
-Realism observes the energy revenue math.
+Convergence (high signal): Russian, US, and geopolitical ‘realist’ frameworks all predict Russia benefits from the Iran war’s continuation, regardless of the mechanism.
 Three incompatible analytical traditions reaching the same conclusion constitutes strong evidence.

 Convergence (high signal): Eschatological frameworks from three mutually hostile traditions (American Christian nationalism, Shia Twelverism, Catholic universalism) all treat this conflict as historically decisive.
 Actors who disagree on theology, politics, and desired outcomes agreeing that “this is the moment” predicts that de-escalation will be harder than secular models expect.